ruisurat/transfiguration-db-manager/README.md

 ## Features
 - Custom SQL Execution
 - Built-in table viewer with every table in the database
-- Table editor with particular tables (this will be updated in the future)
+- Table editor with particular tables [Beasts, Potions, Plants, Room of Requirement, Items] (this will be updated in the future)

 ## Suggest features
 Email me @ ruisudeveloper@gmail.com or send me a message on Discord (ruisu#9765) to suggest any features you'd like to see added.